CyberForgeEx/BlackHatOps/README.md

         #Proram Implementation - Using C.

     Objective of the program - Act Like Malware in the target machine.
+(Target : Windows)

 1 - Create a connection with server
 2 - Create a Shell function